|

 Things That Make Me Happy

-Happiness is worth pursuing!
 Despite the circumstances, you deserve to feel moments of happiness (and relief).
-This isn't about escaping the challenges but helping you navigate them more effectively.
+This isn’t about escaping the challenges, but helping you navigate them more effectively.
 You may wonder how a list of things that make me happy can help you.
-Well, by sharing what brings me happiness, I hope to give you a gentle nudge to explore your sources of joy- your own pockets of happiness and peace.
+Reading someone else’s list can sometimes help you realize your own sources of happiness without forcing it.

-It's the little things that can make the most difference, and as you read through this list, I encourage you to think about what brings you happiness and how you can incorporate the small pleasures into your daily life.
+It’s the little things that can make the most difference, and as you read this list, I encourage you to consider what brings you happiness and how to weave small pleasures into your daily life.

 So, let’s get into the list of 100 things that make me happy.